Find out how to get around Brighton & Hove and explore the wider East and West Sussex areas.

 Therefore, we encourage you to avoid driving on to campus and instead consider the options above.

-If you want to drive to campus, find out how to apply for parking in a nearby designated car park.
+If you want to drive to campus, find out how to join a waiting list for parking permits.

 If you have exceptional circumstances you can apply for a campus parking permit.